Programme for the Endorsement of Forest Certification: Endorsements

 All PEFC-endorsed standards have been subjected to public review during their development.
 National forest certification systems wanting to obtain PEFC endorsement are subject to an independent assessment to ensure that it meets the PEFC requirements for the standards development process, public review and forest management requirements.
 The consultant's report is reviewed by an independent Panel of Experts and the PEFC Board, and if satisfactory, the new standard is approved by the PEFC members as a PEFC-endorsed standard.

 To ensure the independence of the certification bodies, they are not accredited by PEFC itself, but by a national accreditation agency.

-In line with its commitment to transparency, PEFC makes its entire documentation of national forest certification system, including the independent assessments, publicly available.
-Information about all issued certificates, including information about suspended, withdrawn and expired certificates, is publicly available on the PEFC website.
+According to PEFC themselves, they makes its entire documentation of national forest certification system, including the independent assessments, publicly available in line with its claimed commitment to transparency: information about all issued certificates, including information about suspended, withdrawn and expired certificates, is publicly available on the PEFC website.

+This bottom-up process in which national members draft their own standards based on international benchmarks and then seek PEFC endorsement has been criticized by environmental NGOs who have argued that this model allows for weaker safeguards at the national level.
+While giving flexibility for a country to set up their own standards, this also means that the impact of PEFC in terms of protection biodiversity, human rights and welfare, may vary from country to country.
+In countries where the forest industry is strong and influential, and where forest policies are more lenient, economic rather than environmental sustainability may be prioritized, while stakeholders representing environmental interests are disregarded or excluded from the process.

 Countries

 Countries with PEFC endorsed national certification systems include: Argentina, Australia, Austria, Belarus, Belgium, Brazil, Canada, Chile, China, Czech Republic, Denmark, Estonia, Finland, France, Gabon, Germany, Indonesia, India, Ireland, Italy, Japan, Latvia, Luxembourg, Malaysia, Netherlands, Norway, Poland, Portugal, Russia, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Romania, Thailand, United Kingdom, United States, Uruguay and Viet Nam.